I Should Have Cheated: Chart performance

-The single entered the US Billboard Hot 100 at number 85 and slowly moved up the charts, eventually peaking at number 30.
-"I Should Have Cheated" was a success in the urban community, peaking at number 4 in the Hot R&B/Hip-Hop Songs chart, and charted on the Hot Dance Club Play chart at number 11.
+"I Should Have Cheated" was released by A&M Records as the album's third single on August 3, 2005, following "I Changed My Mind" and "(I Just Want It) To Be Over."
+The song entered the US Billboard Hot 100 at number 85 and slowly moved up the charts, eventually peaking at number 30.
+"I Should Have Cheated" also was a success in the urban community, peaking at number 4 in the Hot R&B/Hip-Hop Songs chart, and charted on the Hot Dance Club Play chart at number 11.
+In the United Kingdom, the song peaked at number 48 on the UK Singles Chart, but became another top ten hit for Cole on the UK R&B Singles chart.

 Live performances

 On October 26, 2005, Cole was announced as a performer at the second annual 2005 Vibe Awards.
 In November, Cole performed "I Should Have Cheated" at the 2005 Vibe Awards, which was where she was nominated for three awards and went home with only one (the Next Award alongside rapper Young Jeezy) and it marked her first ever career award and nominations.
-Cole's performance of the song became a fan-favorite and was praised by critics, being described as "show-stopping" and "ghetto-fabulous" and also gained head nods from the famous audience members, most particularly Cole's idol Mary J. Blige.
+Cole's performance of the song became a fan-favorite and was praised by critics, being described as "show-stopping" and "ghetto-fabulous" and also gained head nods from famous audience members, most particularly Cole's idol Mary J. Blige.